arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/RestRemoveByKeys.md

 ////////////////////////////////////////////////////////////////////////////////
 /// @startDocuBlock RestRemoveByKeys
-/// @brief removes multiple documents by their keys
+/// @brief Hihi removes multiple documents by their keys
 ///
 /// @RESTHEADER{PUT /_api/simple/remove-by-keys, Remove documents by their keys}
 ///